frycodelab/nicegui-component-based/README.md

 <img align="left" src="/FRYCODE_LAB.png">

-We are focused on developing custom software solutions for dofferent purposes.
+We are focused on developing custom software solutions for different purposes.
 This template is the result of the learning curve we had developing many applications.
-We want to share this with the community - to help NiceGUI becomming bigger.
+We want to share it with the community - to help NiceGUI becomming bigger.
+A big thank to @zauberzeug/niceGUI for this amazing framework.
 <br clear="left"/>